 Seattle is one of the best places to live on the West Coast, particularly for singles and young professionals.
-Not only does the Pacific Northwest jewel have a strong economy—thanks to its technology, aerospace, shipping, and lumber industries—but it also offers a diverse culture with deep roots in food, art, music, history, and much more.
-If you’re thinking about moving to the “Emerald City,” here are some of the best places to live in Seattle for singles and young professionals!
+Not only does this Pacific Northwest city have a strong economy, but it also offers a diverse culture with deep roots in food, art, music, history, and much more.
+If you’re thinking about moving to the Emerald City, here are some of the best neighborhoods for singles and young professionals!

 - Home Price: $522,193 median purchase price; $1,410 median monthly rent

-Originally founded as a separate city, Ballard is now one of the biggest Seattle neighborhoods.
-Housing ranges from classic single-family homes to newly-constructed condos and luxury apartments.
-Ballard is also packed with just about everything needed for good living—an eclectic mix of eateries, bars, boutiques, and entertainment.
-Stop by The Walrus and the Carpenter, a famed spot for delicious seafood.
-Learn more about Ballard’s Scandinavian roots at the Nordic Heritage Museum.
-Or find fresh produce and local goods at Ballard Farmers Market, which is open (rain or shine) year-round.
+Originally founded as a separate city, Ballard is now one of the biggest neighborhoods in Seattle.
+Housing ranges from traditional single-family homes to newly-constructed condos and luxury apartments.
+Ballard is packed with everything young adults want in big city living—an eclectic mix of eateries, bars, boutiques, and entertainment.
+While there’s plenty to do within the neighborhood, Downtown Seattle is also less than ten minutes away, making Ballard a great spot for anyone who wants to live close to the heart of the city.

-Home Price: $526,860 median purchase price; $1,259 median monthly rent
+- Home Price: $526,860 median purchase price; $1,259 median monthly rent

-Home Price: $533,092 median purchase price; $1,462 median monthly rent
+- Home Price: $533,092 median purchase price; $1,462 median monthly rent

 Lower Queen Anne

-Home Price: $447,030 median purchase price; $1,354 median monthly rent
+- Home Price: $447,030 median purchase price; $1,354 median monthly rent

 South Lake Union

-Home Price: $372,100 median purchase price; $1,591 median monthly rent
+- Home Price: $372,100 median purchase price; $1,591 median monthly rent

 Moving to Seattle?
 Extra Space Storage has convenient storage facilities throughout the Seattle-Tacoma area that can make your transition easier.
 Find a storage unit near you!

-Data from AreaVibes
+Neighborhood statistics from AreaVibes